buhrmi/buhrmi/README.md

-## Hello Simp 👋
+## Hello Wanderer 👋

-You have reached my GitHub profile.
+Welcome to my GitHub profile.
 As you can see, everything here is highly professional.
+I am a web developer dabbling with Ruby on Rails, Svelte and Ethereum.

-Please visit me in my [Twitch channel](https://twitch.tv/buhrmi_tv), where I'm mostly busy working on the projects you see below.
+I'm now trying to put everything I've learned to good use in my [Twitch channel](https://twitch.tv/buhrmi_tv), where you can find me working on the projects below.

 ## Current projects